 Also, not all sales value attendees will stop by your booth.
 When I was in the trade newspaper business and hosted a booth at our region’s primary industry show, I would anticipate that only about 10 percent or less of the expected attendees would pick up a free copy of the paper, especially since many received the publication in the mail.
 However, even if they didn’t, I wouldn’t figure more than that.

-One mistake rookie exhibitors make is that they feel if they won’t have enough giveaways or product, and end up bringing way too much which is a hassle and could increase costs.
+One mistake rookie exhibitors make is that they feel they won’t have enough products and end up bringing way too much, which is a hassle and could increase costs.
 Over time, you’ll discover how much to bring for each type of show.

 Not Here, Not Now

 One of the authors in my Facebook group noted how even though some events where she exhibited drew the kind of people she wanted, they were attending the event to see and buy other things.
 So not too many book sales occurred.
 My personal experience is similar.
 What’s the disconnect?
 I think this situation is caused by expectations on both sides of the exhibit table.

 As exhibitors, we expect that people who are our ideal customers should be interested in our wares, be it books or related products.
 And they might be... just not while at a show.

 Event or expo attendees usually attend with the intent to check out or purchase a particular product or service.
 They’re focused on that.
 If what you offer isn’t that, you and your offerings may be mentally filed away for another day, maybe even ignored totally.